apache/druid/docs/operations/clean-metadata-store.md

 Segment records and segments in deep storage become eligible for deletion when both of the following conditions hold:

-- When they meet the eligibility requirement of kill task datasource configuration according to `killDataSourceWhitelist` and `killAllDataSources` set in the Coordinator dynamic configuration.
+- When they meet the eligibility requirement of kill task datasource configuration according to `killDataSourceWhitelist` set in the Coordinator dynamic configuration.
 See [Dynamic configuration](../configuration/index.md#dynamic-configuration).
 - When the `durationToRetain` time has passed since their creation.

 Kill tasks use the following configuration:
 - `druid.coordinator.kill.on`: When `true`, enables the Coordinator to submit a kill task for unused segments, which deletes them completely from metadata store and from deep storage.
 Only applies to the specified datasources in the dynamic configuration parameter `killDataSourceWhitelist`.
-If `killDataSourceWhitelist` is not set or empty, `killAllDataSources` defaults to true so that kill tasks can be submitted for all datasources.
+If `killDataSourceWhitelist` is not set or empty, then kill tasks can be submitted for all datasources.
 - `druid.coordinator.kill.period`: Defines the frequency in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) for the cleanup job to check for and delete eligible segments.
 Defaults to `P1D`.
 Must be greater than `druid.coordinator.period.indexingPeriod`.
 - `druid.coordinator.kill.durationToRetain`: Defines the retention period in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) after creation that segments become eligible for deletion.
 - `druid.coordinator.kill.maxSegments`: Defines the maximum number of segments to delete per kill task.